tadelv/SkywalkerRoasterLab/Trident/README.md

 Use HiBean to connect to Trident.
 Search for "Skywalker-Trident" when adding the roaster in HiBean app.

 # USB setup
-Use the right usb-c port (when the board is facing you, usb ports facing down), to connect it to your computer.
-Use one of the provided `.aset` Artisan settings to connect to the roaster.
+Use the left usb-c port (when the board is facing you, usb ports facing down), to connect it to your computer.
+Use one of the provided `.aset` Artisan settings in the "Artisan Config" folder, to connect to the roaster.
 Remember to select the correct port in Artisan!

 # Wifi setup
 At first start, Trident creates an access point with the SSID "Trident".
 Once you connect to it, you can use the